bingtimren/typescript-validation-study/README.md

 There are joi browser and joi vue integration packages out there, not sure how it works.
 There is also 'joi-extract-typescript' package to extract typescript without additional build step.

+Type generation is actually much better than inference.
+The generated schema is straight-forward (not relying on union etc.) and enum works like a charm.

 ### YUP

 YUP is inspired by Joi.
 In fact working with YUP is very much like working with JOI.
 Both very easy to work with, especially with code assist when defining schemas.
 TS types can be converted from schema out-of-box, without adding another tool or build step.